ocd-scm/ocd-environment-webhook/README.md

 	-h, --help: Prints help
 ```

-An example of installing it into Minishift using a project `ocd-builder` deploying an environment from `simbo1905/env-build` running on Gitea is:
+An example of installing it into the current project on Minishift deploying an environment from `simbo1905/env-build` running on Gitea is:

 ```
 ./installer.bash \